CS15/CS16/Readme.md

-Notes and assignments for CS class [CS3221: Information Security & Analysis]
+Notes and assignments for CS class [CS2016: Computer Science Department]